isomerpages/nlb-IOHA2020/_programme/1-call-for-paper-workshop-proposals.md

 ## Call for Workshop Proposals

-IOHA 2020 will be hosting a series of workshops on 22 June 2020 and is inviting workshop proposals from the international community.
+The XXI IOHA Conference will be hosting a series of workshops and is inviting workshop proposals from the international community.
 This will be a rare opportunity to facilitate learning and the exchange of ideas and information among international participants.

 Full-day or half-day workshops may address specific methodological issues or emerging trends.